zhoujt1994/scHiCluster/README.md

 ### Loop calling

 The loop calling framework is modified from SnapHiC.
-When using these functions, please cite [this work](https://www.biorxiv.org/content/10.1101/2020.12.13.422543v1).
+When using these functions, please cite [Yu, Abnousi et al. 2020](https://www.biorxiv.org/content/10.1101/2020.12.13.422543v1).
 The algorithm uses single-cell imputed matrices as input.
 It first normalize the matrices by distance decay, and next compute the difference between each element in the normalized matrix and its local background to allow for a paired t-test across cells in the next step.
 Finally the single-cell level matrices of the same cell type are merged, and the paired t-test and other ad-hoc filters are applied to identify loops.

 First, use the imputed matrix (Q) of each single cell to compute the distance normalized matrix (E) and its differences with local background (T).
 ```